 Who Should Attend?

-Working professionals can now advance their public health training with our new flexible and convenient online Graduate Certificate in Public Health.
+Working professionals can now advance their public health training with our flexible and convenient online Graduate Certificate in Public Health.
 The certificate consists of 15-credit hours of the five core public health concept courses that are required of all MPH graduates.
 Upon completion of the Certificate, students earning a grade of B or better in each course who are admitted to the MPH program may apply all fifteen credit hours to their degree.

 Complete your certificate with just 5 online classes.
 Each class lasts 8 weeks, so you can complete the certificate in one year.
 Certificate courses are offered both online and on-campus.